Skip to content

 Chinese Steamed Fish

 Every Chinese family has its own style of preparing steamed fish.
 This recipe is simple but has a special technique that my dad came up with himself.
-Growing up, I ate steamed fish almost every other day.
-My parents always worry I cannot get quality fish in KL.
-So whenever they know I’m coming back…
+His “secret” is so simple that when I tell you, you’ll probably go, “What?
+That’s it?”
+Pre-fry the aromatics (sliced ginger and chopped garlic) before adding them to…

 Read More “Chinese Steamed Fish” »